David Harris (American football): 2007

-On July 26, 2007, the New York Jets signed Harris to a four-year, $3.46 million contract.
+On July 26, 2007, the Jets signed Harris to a four-year, $3.46 million contract.
 Throughout training camp, Harris competed against veterans Eric Barton and Victor Hobson for a job as a starting linebacker.
 Head coach Eric Mangini named Harris a backup inside linebacker to begin the regular season, behind Eric Barton and Victor Hobson.

 On October 28, 2007, Harris recorded his first NFL start, making 17 tackles (10 solo) and 1 sack in Week 8 against the Buffalo Bills.
 Harris started in place of the injured Jonathan Vilma who was placed on injured reserve after a knee injury.
 Harris made 24 tackles (20 solo) the following week against the Washington Redskins.
 In 2007, Harris was named NFL's Defensive Rookie of the Month for November 2007.

 For the 2007 NFL season, Harris had 127 tackles, 5 sacks, and two forced fumbles despite only starting 9 games, and earned various all-rookie honors.